Darko Stošić: Ultimate Fighting Championship

 Stošić made his UFC promotion debut on July 22, 2018, at UFC Fight Night: Shogun vs. Smith against Jeremy Kimball.
 He won the fight via technical knockout.

 Stošić was scheduled to face Magomed Ankalaev on February 23, 2019, at UFC on ESPN+ 3.
-However, Stošić pulled out of the fight on January 23, 2019 citing injury.
+However, Stošić pulled out of the fight on January 23, 2019, citing injury.
 Ankalaev instead faced promotional newcomer Klidson Abreu.

 His second UFC fight came on June 1, 2019, against Devin Clark at UFC Fight Night: Gustafsson vs. Smith.
 He lost the fight via unanimous decision.

 Stošić faced Kennedy Nzechukwu on August 3, 2019, at UFC on ESPN: Covington vs. Lawler.
 He lost the fight via unanimous decision.

-Stošić faced Jamahal Hill on January 25 2020 at UFC Fight Night 166.
+Stošić faced Jamahal Hill on January 25, 2020, at UFC Fight Night 166.
 He lost the fight via unanimous decision.

 Stošić was released by the UFC on February 11, 2020.

 KSW

-It was announced in April 2020, that Darko was signing a 4 fight deal with KSW.
+It was announced in April 2020, that Darko was signing a 4-fight deal with KSW.
 For his organizational debut, Stošić is scheduled to fight the five-fight KSW veteran Michał Włodarek at KSW 58.
 The fight was later postponed for KSW 59: Fight Code.
 He won the bout via KO in the second round.

 Stošić, as a replacement for Jay Silva, faced Michał Kita on June 5, 2021, at KSW 61.
 He controlled most of the bout and finished Kita in the first round via ground and pound.

 Stošić faced Michał Andryszak on September 4, 2021, at KSW 63: Crime of The Century.
 He won the bout via split decision.

 Stošić fought for the KSW Heavyweight Championship against reigning champion Phil De Fries at KSW 67 on February 26, 2022.
 He lost the bout via TKO after tapping due to combination of exhaustion and damage in the fifth round.

 Stošić faced Michał Kita in a rematch at KSW 74: De Fries vs. Prasel on September 10, 2022.
 He won the bout in the second round, knocking Kita out.

-Brave CF

-Stošić faced Shamil Gaziev on February 18, 2023 at BRAVE CF 69, losing the bout via TKO stoppage in the first round.
+Stošić faced Shamil Gaziev on February 18, 2023, at BRAVE CF 69, losing the bout via TKO stoppage in the first round.

+Stošić faced Štefan Vojčák on July 15, 2023, at KSW 84: De Fries vs. Bajor, winning the bout after knocking Vojcak out in the third round.

+Stošić headlined KSW 87 against Michal Martínek on October 15, 2023, winning the bout after knocking out Martínek in the first round.

+Stošić faced Matheus Scheffel at XTB KSW Epic: Chalidow vs Adamek on February 24, 2024, winning the bout via ground and pound TKO in the first round.

+On June 1, 2024, Stošić faced Miran Fabjan in the main event of FNC 17, defeating him via TKO stoppage despite being hurt earlier in the round.